Yanomic/yanomic.github.io/content/blogs/draft-designing-apis-for-a-payment-orchestrator-payment-options/index.md

 ## Behind the Scene

 As a payment orchestrator, we do not offer our own payment methods.
-Instead, we depend on connected Payment Service Providers (PSPs) to supply them.
-The orchestrator can only filter and aggregate the available methods that are supported by downstream PSPs.
-It cannot expose any payment method that does not exist on the PSPs.
+Instead, we depend on connected Payment Service Providers (PSPs) to provide these options.
+The orchestrator's role is to aggregate and filter the methods available from the PSPs; it cannot expose any methods that are not supported by them.

-If the orchestrator does not cache available payment methods, it would need to query each connected PSP for every incoming options request.
-While this ensures up-to-date information, it comes at a high operational cost—especially when the merchant is integrated with multiple PSPs.
-Since payment methods typically don’t change frequently, querying PSPs every time is inefficient.\
+If the orchestrator does not cache the available methods, it must query each PSP for every incoming options request.
+While this ensures real-time accuracy, it results in significant operational overhead, particularly when a merchant is integrated with multiple PSPs.
+Since payment methods typically change infrequently, this approach can be inefficient.

 A more scalable approach is to cache the available payment methods and return the cached data when responding to the merchant.
 To keep the cache synchronized with the PSPs, here are a few common strategies.

 ### Webhook-Based Sync
 PSPs send a webhook notification to the orchestrator when their payment method configuration changes.

-##### Pros:
+**Pros:**
 * Real-time updates
 * Minimal network traffic
-* Scales well with many PSPs
+* Scales effectively with multiple PSPs

-##### Cons:
+**Cons:**
-* Depends on PSP support for webhooks
+* Relies on PSPs supporting webhooks
-* Requires reliable retry and failure handling
+* Requires reliable error handling and retry mechanisms
-* Security and authenticity of webhooks must be managed
+* Necessitates secure verification and authentication

 ### Periodic Polling
-The orchestrator periodically queries PSPs (e.g., every hour) to refresh available payment methods.
+The orchestrator periodically queries each PSP (e.g., hourly) to refresh the available payment method configurations.

-##### Pros:
-* Simple and widely compatible
+**Pros:**
+* Easy to implement
-* No dependency on webhook infrastructure
+* No reliance on webhook infrastructure

-##### Cons:
+**Cons:**
-* Delayed updates between intervals
+* Data may become outdated between polling intervals
-* Higher traffic overhead
-* Becomes inefficient at scale or with high frequency
+* Increased load if polling frequency is high
+* Less efficient with a large number of PSPs

 ### Manual Trigger
-Synchronization is triggered manually, either by the merchant or through internal tools.
+Synchronization is initiated manually, either by the merchant or through internal tools.

-##### Pros:
+**Pros:**
 * Low maintenance and operational cost
-* Ideal for rarely changing configurations
+* Suitable for configurations that change infrequently

-##### Cons:
+**Cons:**
-* Prone to stale data
+* Risk of stale or outdated data
-* Depends on human intervention or external events
+* Dependent on human intervention
-* Not suitable for dynamic or large-scale environments
+* Not ideal for dynamic or rapidly changing environments

 ### Sync on First Access / Lazy Loading
-Only sync payment methods for a specific merchant or PSP when a request is made and the cache is missing or expired.
+The orchestrator synchronizes payment methods on demand—only when a merchant or PSP is accessed and the cache is missing or expired.

-##### Pros
+**Pros:**
-* Reduces unnecessary syncs
+* Minimizes unnecessary synchronization
-* Efficient for low-traffic or rarely used merchants
+* Efficient for merchants with low traffic
-* Works well with TTL-based caching strategies
+* Works well with time-to-live (TTL) based caching strategies

-##### Cons
+**Cons:**
-* Slower response for first-time or cold cache requests
+* Slower response for the first request (cold start)
-* Requires careful expiration and cache invalidation logic
+* Requires careful management of cache expiration and invalidation
-* Might result in inconsistent experience across merchants
+* Potential for inconsistent experiences if merchants receive updates at different times

+## Token Vault
+Tokens can be stored on either the orchestrator's side, the PSP's side, or in some cases, a combination of both.

+The main benefit of storing tokens within the orchestrator is enhanced interoperability.
+For example, in a Card-on-File (COF) scenario, if card details are kept with the orchestrator, it can direct the transaction to the most suitable PSP (assuming that PSP supports the card brand).
+If the first attempt fails, the orchestrator has the option to retry with a different PSP, which can enhance overall reliability and success rates.

+However, this advantage comes with limitations.
+Its effectiveness depends heavily on the broader payment ecosystem’s support for interoperability.
+In practice, such flexibility is generally supported by major card schemes, while alternative and bank-based payment methods offer limited or no support.

+Most importantly, since PSPs interact directly with banks or wallets, the tokens they create are typically only usable through that specific PSP.
+Furthermore, many PSPs do not disclose or share the actual token generated at the scheme, issuer, or wallet level, which further restricts the orchestrator's ability to operate independently.